aadilmallick/my-notes-docusaurus/docs/css-recipes/00-basic-CSS.md

 }
 ```

+#### Writing mode to change text direction

-6. You can use the `writing-mode` property to display text vertically.
+You can use the `writing-mode` property to display text vertically.

 ```css
 .vertical-text {